-- The well pair (EZ-WP1) was drilled in Feb 2014: - 5m separation between injector and producer was achieved 100% of the HZ length - 8 5/8" production slotted liner with seamed slots 0.014" x 0.020" - 10 3⁄4" injection slotted liner with straight cut slots 0.012"

-- 3 observation wells were drilled within a few meters of the well pair: - EZOB-2 is ≈ 5m from EZ-WP1; cored and logged in Sep 2013 - EZOB-6 is ≈ 4m from EZ-WP1; cored and logged in Mar 2014 - EZOB-1 is ≈ 2m from EZ-WP1; logged only in Mar 2014 - Installed RF transparent composite casing joints and instrumentation in all observation wells (cemented in place)
+- The well pair (EZ-WP1) was drilled in Feb 2014: - 5m separation between injector and producer was achieved 100% of the HZ length - 8 5/8" production slotted liner with seamed slots 0.014" x 0.020" - 10 3⁄4" injection slotted liner with straight cut slots 0.012" - 3 observation wells were drilled within a few meters of the well pair: - EZOB-2 is ≈ 5m from EZ-WP1; cored and logged in Sep 2013 - EZOB-6 is ≈ 4m from EZ-WP1; cored and logged in Mar 2014 - EZOB-1 is ≈ 2m from EZ-WP1; logged only in Mar 2014 - Installed RF transparent composite casing joints and instrumentation in all observation wells (cemented in place) - Drilling pulled liner from the injector well (EZ-WI1) in Sep 2016 - Found damage to composite liner - Found evidence of formation collapse

-- Production casing design with 2 material string in order to guarantee well integrity and hydraulic isolation: - 114.3mm 17.26 kg/m K55, Hydril 563 Production casing into the McM formation (reservoir), to ensure well integrity across the caprock - 114.3mm composite casing (E-Glass/Epoxy material), with K55 metal fittings, Hydril 563 - 1 Short joint (~6.17m), and 2 long joints (~9.7 m) of composite casing used per OB well - E-Glass/Epoxy specially designed by ACPT to withstand thermal loads (external load tests performed)
+- Production casing design with dual material string in order to guarantee well integrity and hydraulic isolation: - 114.3mm 17.26 kg/m K55, Hydril 563 Production casing into the McM formation (reservoir), to ensure well integrity across the caprock - 114.3mm composite casing (E-Glass/Epoxy material), with K55 metal fittings, Hydril 563 - 1 Short joint (~6.17m), and 2 long joints (~9.7 m) of composite casing used per OB well - E-Glass/Epoxy specially designed by ACPT to withstand thermal loads (external load tests performed) - Production casing cementing within the McMurray formation (reservoir) - RF instrumentation strapped outside of 4 1⁄2" casing from TD to surface - With this design fluid containment is similar to a standard Mackay OB well as the design is similar down to the reservoir.
+The only changes are the use of the composite casing, and the instrumentation strapped to the outside of the casing.